anisbet/pipe/Readme.md

                   If ALLOW_SCRIPTING is set to FALSE, pipe.pl will issue an error and exit.
  -K             : Use line breaks instead of the current delimiter between columns (default '|').
                   Turns all columns into rows.
- -l{[any|c0]:exp,... }: Translate a character sequence if present.
+ -l{any|cn:exp,... }: Translate a character sequence if present.
 Example: 'abcdefd' -l"c0:d.P".
                   produces 'abcPefP'.
 3 white space characters are supported '\\s', '\\t', and '\\n'.
 "Hello" -lc0:"e.\\t" => 'H       llo' Can be made case insensitive with '-I'.
 Quote all expressions.